marisalim/Saiga/README.md

 <a href="#top">Back to top</a>

 ## Usage: Run SAIGA! <a name="runpipe"></a>
-1. Download this Github repository.
+1. Download this Github repository using the 'Clone or Download' green button at the top of the Github page.
 1. Set up directories
 ```
 python setuppipe.py